Maurice Thorez: World War II

-Following the Molotov–Ribbentrop Pact of 1939 and the subsequent Soviet response to German invasion of Poland, the Communist Party was against the French war effort against Soviet Union, because the Daladier government planned sending troops to fight against Soviet Union.
-The party was outlawed by the French government.
-The Party supported the Soviet Union's tactical treaty with Germany in order to direct German aggression away from the USSR and toward the United Kingdom and France.
-For impeding the fight against the Nazis, the Party's publications were banned and many Party members were interned.
+Following the Molotov–Ribbentrop Pact of 1939 and the subsequent Soviet response to German invasion of Poland, the Communist Party was against the French war effort against the Soviet Union, because the Daladier government planned to send troops to fight against it.
+The party was outlawed by the French government on September 26th.
+The Party supported the Soviet Union's tactical treaty with Germany to direct German aggression away from the USSR and toward the United Kingdom and France.
+Because they were impeding the fight against the Nazis, the Party's publications were banned, and many Party members were interned.
 Thorez himself had his passport revoked.
 Shortly thereafter, he was drafted.
+On September 3, 1939, Thorez enthusiastically joined his regiment, the 3e RG (3rd Engineer Regiment), in Arras.

+Comintern secretary Georgi Dimitrov instructed the French party's leaders to desert after the party was banned.
+Reluctantly, but dutifully, Thorez deserted on October 4.
+Thorez arrived in Moscow on November 8, 1939, via Belgium, Stockholm, and Riga.
+In Moscow, he seems to have been kept on a rather tight leash.
+In his absence, Thorez was sentenced for desertion on 25 November to six years' imprisonment.
+On 17 February 1940, he was deprived of his French citizenship.

-Following the German invasion of the Soviet Union in June 1941, the French Communist Party openly declared it would violently resist the German occupation; even before this, the Communist Party organized a demonstration of thousands of students and workers against the occupation on 11 November 1940, and in May 1941 organized a strike of 100,000 miners in the Nord and Pas-de-Calais departments.
+Following the German invasion of the Soviet Union in June 1941, the French Communist Party openly declared it would violently resist the German occupation; even before this, the Party organized a demonstration of thousands of students and workers against the occupation on 11 November 1940, and in May 1941 organized a strike of 100,000 miners in the Nord and Pas-de-Calais departments.
 During this time, articles written by and ghostwritten for Thorez appeared frequently in the party's underground newspaper, Humanité Clandestine.
 Each of these letters was signed 'Maurice Thorez, somewhere in France'.
 It was not until several years after the war that the party admitted that this was false, and that Thorez had been in Moscow for the entire war.
 In his absence, the affairs of the PCF and of the Francs-Tireurs et Partisans, the party's resistance movement, in France were organised by his second in command, Jacques Duclos.

-When General Charles de Gaulle's Free French Forces liberated France in 1944, Thorez received a pardon.
+When the Allied Armies liberated France in 1944, Thorez received a pardon from Charles de Gaulle.
 After the Liberation, Thorez was ordered by Stalin to lead the PCF immediately after the Second World War to a non-revolutionary road to power.
-The instructions were not to seize power as had been done elsewhere, but have the reluctant wartime Communist partisans surrender their weapons, and the party would become a powerful force in the post-war governments since it thought that it would soon win legally.
+The instructions were not to seize power as had been done elsewhere, but to have the reluctant wartime Communist partisans surrender their weapons, and the party would become a powerful force in the post-war governments, since it thought that it would soon win legally.